yasirbhutta/yasirbhutta.github.io/ms-word/docs/character-formatting.md

 - Capital letters are called upper case letters.
 - Small letters are call lower case letters.

+**Sentence case:** It changes the first  character of sentence to upper case and all other characters to the lower case.
+**lower case:** it changes all characters to lowercase **UPPER CASE:** IT CHANGES ALL CHARACTERS TO UPPER CASE.
+**Capitalize Each Word:** It Changes The First Characters Of Each Word To Uppercase And All Other Characters To Lowercase.
+**tOGGLE cASE:** iT sWITCHES uPPERCASE tO lOWERCASE aND vICE vERSA.

 Character Case
 - Select the text
 - Press **Shift + F3** until the required case is achieved.